Is Polymarket Legal in California?

 Must be 18 years or older and have a legal, U.S. residential address within the applicable state, D.C., or U.S. territories.
 Not available in AZ, IL, MA, MD, MI, MT, NV, and OH.

 The signup flow is short.
-Start on mobile, tap “I have an invite code,” enter ACTION, and create your account through your email or your Apple or Google login.
+Use our links to download the mobile app, enter Polymarket promo code ACTION, and create your account through your email or your Apple or Google login.
 From there, you choose a username, enter your date of birth and phone number, and finish the verification prompts before funding the account.

 So, when people ask whether Polymarket is legal in California or not, the answer has to be a little more careful than a quick yes or no. Eligible users can access Polymarket US, but not because California changed its sportsbook laws.